ccsb-scripps/AutoDock-Vina/docs/source/docking_hydrated.rst

     - Forli, S., & Olson, A. J. (2012).
 A force field with discrete displaceable waters and desolvation entropy for hydrated ligand docking.
 Journal of medicinal chemistry, 55(2), 623-638.
     - Forli, S., Huey, R., Pique, M. E., Sanner, M. F., Goodsell, D. S., & Olson, A. J. (2016).
 Computational protein–ligand docking and virtual drug screening with the AutoDock suite.
 Nature protocols, 11(5), 905-919.

-**Input and expected output files**

-The input and expected output files can be found here on `GitHub <https://github.com/ccsb-scripps/AutoDock-Vina/tree/develop/example/_basic_docking>`_.

-**Specialized utility scripts**

-This tutorial requires the following specialized Python scripts for preparation and result processing:
-- mapwater.py
-- dry.py
-These scripts are provided in the ``AutoDock-Vina/example/autodock_scripts`` directory, alternatively you can also find them here on `GitHub <https://github.com/ccsb-scripps/AutoDock-Vina/tree/develop/example/autodock_scripts>`_.

 1. Preparing the receptor
 -------------------------